joevandebilt/Legend-Of-Drongo/README.txt

 - Item interaction names being shared across items in same room. - Only occurs for cloned items - FIXED v2.5.1
 - Could not fight Juan, Terry or Gary in FWOTT - CANNOT REPLICATE
 - Can pick up items but more than 4 not shown. - Fixed V2.6.3
+- Talk Man (missing word to) - Fixed v2.6.4
+- Singular use of command 'use' - Fixed v2.6.4
+- Attacking a man with a null inventory - Fixed v2.6.4

 To Do:
 - Finish world.